reichlab/reporule/docs/source/index.rst

-.. reichlab_utils documentation index file,
+.. reichlab documentation index file,
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.